 Versatility: the methodology enables an analyst to forecast how costs may change as a result of a reduction/an increase in service usage (for instance, when there are less/more drug-related crimes committed in a certain year than expected) and how these costs change over time.

 There are, however, some limitations associated with a top-down approach.
 Firstly, it does not clearly identify the different factors that may drive the costs and therefore often masks the underlying factors that determine why unit costs vary within a single, yet heterogeneous, services group.
-The criteria laid down for estimating attributable fractions do not always take into account all of the characteristics that may impact the total costs, which means that simplifying cost functions are often utilised.
+The criteria laid down for estimating attributable fractions do not always take into account all of the characteristics that may impact the total costs, which means that cost functions are often simplified.
 These estimates are therefore often not very precise.
 Nevertheless, they are frequently used and provide valuable proxy indicators for average costs.

 An alternative method of estimating drug-related expenditure is to base estimates on the cost of providing one unit of public service, known as the bottom-up modelling approach.
 This modelling approach starts by detailing how much it costs to provide one unit of service or intervention.
 For instance, how much does it cost to keep one drug-law offender in prison?
 Considering the different costs borne by the government for managing a prison facility, such as the real costs of state property, prison staff, electricity, water and gas, machinery, etc., it is possible to estimate how much each detainee costs per day.
 This sum can then be multiplied by the number of drug-related detainees, taking into account the different costs associated with each type of detainee, based on the different lengths of prison sentences, different security levels, etc. To obtain the total expenditure on drug control policy, all the cost elements should be identified and totalised.